Sports betting: Brazil

+Canada

+Under the Criminal Code, provincial governments have the exclusive right to operate and license gambling in Canada.
+Legal sports betting is typically conducted through provincial lotteries via games promoted under brands such as Sport Select and Pro-Line.
+In 2021, the federal government passed legislation removing a long-standing prohibition of single-game betting from the Criminal Code.

+British Columbia, Manitoba, and Saskatchewan (via the Saskatchewan Indian Gaming Authority) offer online sportsbooks exclusively via PlayNow.com, Alberta offers them exclusively via Play Alberta, Quebec offers them exclusively via Espacejeux, and Atlantic Canada offers them exclusively via the Atlantic Lottery Corporation.
+These services enjoy a legal monopoly; private operators are not allowed to offer online gaming in these provinces.

+In April 2022, Ontario introduced a regulated internet gaming market open to third-party operators: in 2025, sports betting accounted for around $12 billion in wagers in Ontario's regulated market.
+In 2025, Alberta passed the iGaming Alberta Act, which will establish a similar model.

 European Union

 In the European Union (EU), sports betting legality varies among member states.
 Generally, the EU does not criminalize sports betting, but requires operators to obtain specific licenses within individual countries.
 Key directives, such as the Services Directive and consumer protection laws, influence the regulatory landscape.
 Each EU country sets its rules, impacting online and offline betting.
 Certain countries have recently updated regulations (such as the GlüStV 2021 in Germany), while the EU works to harmonize diverse laws.

+India

+The CEO of the International Cricket Council believe that sports betting, in particular in India, should be legalized to curb illegal bookies where match fixing has occurred from nontransparent bookmakers.
+According to the Law Commission of India, all forms of gambling are illegal.
+Online sports betting is a gray area and is not banned by any particular law in the Indian legal system.
+That is because specific provisions distinguish between games of chance and games of skill.

 Spain

 In Spain, sports betting is fully legal and regulated at the national level by the Dirección General de Ordenación del Juego (DGOJ), a body under the Ministry of Consumer Affairs.
 Since the passing of Law 13/2011 of 27 May on the regulation of gambling, the country has established a clear legal framework for the operation of sports betting both in physical establishments and on online platforms.
 This legislation covers licensing, advertising, and the protection of gamblers, ensuring a safe and responsible gambling environment.
 In addition, the regulations include measures to prevent pathological gambling and ensure that operators provide clear information on the odds and risks of gambling.
 In recent years, Spain has experienced a boom in sports betting, with a wide range of markets and events available to consumers.
 The DGOJ is responsible for monitoring and updating the relevant regulations to adapt to changes in the market and to protect the interests of players.